tc39/proposal-temporal/docs/cookbook.md

 ### Round a time down to whole hours

-Use the `with()` method of each Temporal type if you want to round or balance the fields.
+Use the `with()` method of each Temporal type (except `Temporal.Absolute`) if you want to round or balance the fields.
 Here's an example of rounding a time _down_ to the previously occurring whole hour:

 ```javascript
 {{cookbook/roundDownToWholeHours.mjs}}
 ```

+`Temporal.Absolute` is an absolute timestamp and doesn't have any concept of a calendar or wall clock, so it can't be rounded to a certain field value.
+If you need to round a `Temporal.Absolute` instance, convert it to a type such as `Temporal.DateTime`.

 ## Time zone conversion